gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

 ### Anonymous Functions

 Sometimes it is a little cumbersome to create a new named function with its own type annotation, especially if that function is simple or is to be used only once.
-A more compact alternative is to create an anonymous function (sometime referred to as a _lambda expression_).
+A more compact alternative is to create an anonymous function (sometimes referred to as a _lambda expression_).

 Here's a named function that contains an anonymous function for finding the square a number: